Selena Gomez videography

+In 2012, Gomez starred in Harmony Korine's crime film Spring Breakers, marking a departure from her earlier kid-friendly, Disney roles.
+Her subsequent film work included the comedy-drama The Fundamentals of Caring (2016), the comedy horror The Dead Don't Die (2019), and the romantic comedy A Rainy Day in New York (2019), as well as voicing Mavis Dracula in the Hotel Transylvania film franchise (2012–2022).
+In addition to acting, she served as an executive producer on the Netflix drama series 13 Reasons Why (2017–2020) and hosted and executive produced the HBO Max cooking series Selena + Chef (2020–2023).

-Gomez stars in and executive produces the Emmy Awards-winning Hulu mystery-comedy series Only Murders in the Building (2021–present), alongside Steve Martin and Martin Short.
-The series has received critical acclaim for its comedic approach to crime fiction.
-Gomez received critical praise for her performance and won the Satellite Award for Best Actress – Television Series Musical or Comedy.
-In 2025, Gomez won the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series for the fourth season of the series.
-She also received nominations for the Primetime Emmy Award, the Critics' Choice Television Award and three times the Golden Globe Award for Best Actress in a Comedy Series.
-Gomez was the focus of the Alek Keshishian-directed "raw and intimate" documentary film, Selena Gomez: My Mind & Me (2022), which follows Gomez's life over the last six years.
-She then starred as the title character's wife in the Spanish-language musical crime comedy Emilia Pérez (2024), directed by Jacques Audiard.
-Gomez and her co-stars jointly won the Cannes Film Festival Award for Best Actress.
-Gomez also received nominations for the BAFTA Award and the Golden Globe Award for Best Supporting Actress.
+Since 2021, Gomez has starred in and executive produced the Hulu mystery-comedy series Only Murders in the Building.
+For her performance, she won the Satellite Award for Best Actress – Television Series Musical or Comedy, and received nominations for the Critics' Choice Award and the Primetime Emmy Award, as well as four Golden Globe Award nominations, all for Best Actress in a Comedy Series.
+She was also the subject of the documentary film Selena Gomez: My Mind & Me (2022).
+In 2024, she starred in Jacques Audiard's Spanish-language musical crime film Emilia Pérez, for which she and her co-stars won the Cannes Film Festival Award for Best Actress.
+She also received nominations for the BAFTA Award and Golden Globe Award for Best Supporting Actress.